aafrinshahas/random-number-checker/README.md

 # Random Number Checker App

-This is a simple React.js application that allows users to generate random numbers and check whether they make a correct guess within 5 chances.
+Check out this sleek and functional Random Number Checker built with React.js and styled using Tailwind CSS.
+This web app allows you to generate random numbers within a specified range and verify if a given number is within that range and check whether they make a correct guess within 5 chances.
+With its intuitive user interface, it's both easy to use and visually appealing.
+Give it a try now!

 ## Features

 - Generate random numbers within a specified range.
 - Check if the generated random and the user entered number are same.
-- User-friendly interface.
+- Clean and responsive UI designed with Tailwind CSS.
+- Built with React.js for smooth and efficient user interaction.

 ## Technologies Used